atet/virtual/README.md

 > [![.img/step08b.png](.img/step08b.png)](#nolink)
 >
-> _The three containers are each using different ports: 4080, 80, and 3306_
+> _The three containers are each using unique ports: 4080, 80, and 3306_

 [Back to Top](#table-of-contents)